 Task Description Patch SharePlex If you downloaded patches for this version of SharePlex, apply them now.
 Run sp_security Run "sp_security -setup" to specify whether or not to enable SSL/TLS for all network traffic.
 When enabled, SSL/TLS is used for network communications between the SharePlex instances on the source and target systems.
-For more information, see "Configure Security Features" in the SharePlex Administrator Guide .
 Run Database Setup Run the Database Setup utility for Oracle (ora_setup) to establish a database account and connection information for SharePlex.
-For more information, see Database Setup for Oracle on page 157.
+For more information, see Database Setup for Oracle on page 147.
 (Heterogeneous replication) Install SharePlex on the Open Target system and perform database setup operations.
-See: Install SharePlex on Linux/Unix for Open Target Databases on page 46 Install SharePlex on Windows on page 50 Set up replication from Oracle to a different target type on page 74 Assign users to security groups For more information, see Assign SharePlex users to security groups on page 53.
+See: Install SharePlex on Linux/Unix for Open Target Databases on page 45 Install SharePlex on Windows on page 49 Set up replication from Oracle to a different target type on page 72 Assign users to security groups For more information, see Assign SharePlex users to security groups on page 52.
 Multi-instance configurations To install multiple instances of SharePlex on this system, such as to support consolidated replication, see Run SharePlex in the SharePlex Administrator's Guide.